-Incentives to Industries: New Industries situated in zones A, B, C (which are classified according to their development) are allowed to pay tax on their sales at a concessional rate of one per cent.
+Incentives to Industries: New Industries situated in zones A, B, C (which are classified according to their deve-lopment) are allowed to pay tax on their sales at a concessional rate of one per cent.
 The percentage of fixed capital investment for SSI, large and medium scale Industrial units vary from Rs.50 to 100 lakh.
+Incentives in the form of exemption/deferment of sales tax is given to the electronic industry.